ManuelMBaumann/opt_tau/README.md

 Numerical experiments:
 ----------------------
 Our numerical experiments are done in Python3 and are stored in the subfolder `/num_exper`.
 The experiments can be reproduced with the scripts `exp1.sh` - `exp5.sh`, respectively.
-An example run form the command line looks like:
+An example run from the command line looks like:

 `python3 elast_wedge.py --ndims=2 --freq[1.0,9.0] --Nom=5`